-- 1. Set the parking brake firmly.
+- Set the parking brake firmly.

-- 2. Put an automatic transmission shift lever in PARK (P), or shift a manual transmission to FIRST (1) or REVERSE (R).
+- Put an automatic transmission shift lever in PARK (P), or shift a manual transmission to FIRST (1) or REVERSE (R).
+Turn off the engine.

 - 3. Turn off the engine.

 To be even more certain the vehicle won't move, you can put blocks in front of and behind the wheels.